Shawn-gitman/Boar_Classification_Yolov5/README.md

 ## ● Research Motivation

-* Lately, ASF(African Swine Fever) conviction cases has arised significantly and caused the agricultural sector an estimated billon dollars in damage.
+* Lately, ASF(African Swine Fever) conviction cases arised significantly and caused the agricultural sector an estimated billon dollars in damage.
 * Human conventional methods are time expensive and caused amount of annotation mistakes.
 * Contrast to previous methods, employing artificial intelligence is cost-effective, accurate, and fast in monitoring boar species.
 * YOLO(You Only Look Once) has been popular for animal classification which fits well with our research.